byrn-baker/Ansible-Workshop/building_roles.md

     save_when: always
 ```

-Create a new file under 'add_trunk_interface/templates/ called 'add_trunk_interface.j2'. this will store our Jinja2 template that will utlize the host_vars we created above.
+Create a new file under 'add_trunk_interface/templates/ called 'add_trunk_interface.j2'. this will store our Jinja2 template that will utilize the host_vars we created above.

 In the 'add_trunk_interface.j2' file place the following text:
 {% raw %}